ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-position.md

 <!-- Click [here]() for a list of the repeated time derivatives of displacement. -->

 ### Relativity
 In relativity, position is only invariant in a particular non-inertial reference frame.
 This necessitates a notion of position that is invariant with respect to space-time.
-This 4-dimensional position (3 spatial dimensions and 1 time) is called 4-position, or more commonly as an **event**.
+This 4-dimensional position (3 spatial dimensions and 1 time) is called 4-position or, more commonly, as an **event**.

 An event is defined as a 4-dimensional vector with components $\left(t,x,y,z\right)$.
 Relativity shows that events that occur at the same time in one reference frame, don't necessarily happen at the same time in another.
 This is known as **relativity of simultaneity**.